 We didn't observe any large changes in credit scores between 2% and 40% utilization.
 The process of increasing the debt burden in our credit utilization simulation gradually affected the benchmark user's credit score.
 The biggest inflection points occurred around 43%, 80% and 100% utilization, as one can see in the corresponding table.
 The total effect of credit utilization appears to have no more than a 30% impact on one's credit rating, which corresponds to the notes released by FICO.

-It should be noted that this simulation applies to a very specific credit user, and is by no means an exact representation of the effects your credit utilization may have on your credit score.
+It should be noted that this simulation applies to a very specific credit user, and is by no means an exact representation of the affects your credit utilization may have on your credit score.
 Even if you fit a similar credit profile to our benchmark user, your score may have very different inflection points, and be impacted by utilization to a greater or lesser degree.
 Use this table to see the general directionality of the impact credit utilization has on users, rather than an exact measurement.

 Our model user had no history of late payments or other derogatory marks.
 The user also had 5 active credit accounts, with an average age of 1 year.